gbinal/p-o-d.github.com/faq.md

 ### What formats are required/recommended for the agency.gov/data file?

 There are several syntaxes that may be used when publishing the data file.
 The syntax that is required to make the data readily available to developers is JSON (JavaScript Object Notation).
-It is recommended that agencies also create a data.html file and use RDFa Lite (Resource Description Framework) to mark-up the metadata using the [core metadata schema](http://project-open-data.github.com/schema/).
+It is recommended that agencies also create a data.html file and use RDFa Lite (Resource Description Framework) to mark-up the metadata using the [common core metadata schema](http://project-open-data.github.com/schema/).
 The RDFa Lite file can be easily consumed by major search engines and applications and make you data easier to find by the public.
 A third alternative for populating your metadata file is XML (eXtensible Markup Language).
 Agencies are encouraged to maintain all three version of the metadata file.
 [Tools](http://labs.data.gov) are available to transform any instance of the file into the alternative formats.

 ## Agency participation with Open Data